Gastrosnap/Gastrosnap/README.md

 BYI !!

-I've been emotionally nd mentally abused/manipulated throughout majority of my life, as well as being s/a'd various times nd its made me rather sensitive nd irritable. please be patient with me, m tryin to get better.
+I've been emotionally nd mentally abused/manipulated throughout majority of my life, as well as being s/a'd various times nd its made me rather sensitive nd irritable.

+I display * SOME * symptoms of DID nd PTSD, I am NOT self diagnosing, nor am I actually diagnosed, but please keep that in mind.

+Please try to be patient with me, m tryin to get better, but I haven't been makin much progress as of now.

-Please use tone tags with me when you're joking around (unless we're close friends), mostly because of how sensitive I can get sometimes, but also for comfort reasons.
+Try to use tone tags with me when you're joking around (unless we're close friends), mostly because of how sensitive I can get sometimes, but also for comfort reasons.

 You can always cuddle with me, I won't mind the company!